Metal (API)

 Metal is a low-level, low-overhead hardware-accelerated 3D graphic and compute shader API created by Apple, debuting in iOS 8.
 Metal combines functions similar to OpenGL and OpenCL in one API.
-It is intended to improve performance by offering low-level access to the GPU hardware for apps on iOS, iPadOS, macOS, tvOS, watchOS and visionOS.
+It is intended to improve performance by offering low-level access to the GPU hardware for apps on iOS, iPadOS, macOS, tvOS and visionOS (though not watchOS).
 It is similar to low-level APIs on other platforms such as Vulkan and DirectX 12.

 Metal is an object-oriented API that can be invoked using the Swift, Objective-C or C++17 programming languages.
-Full-blown GPU execution is controlled via the Metal Shading Language.
-According to Apple promotional materials: "MSL [Metal Shading Language] is a single, unified language that allows tighter integration between the graphics and compute programs.
-Since MSL is C++-based, you will find it familiar and easy to use."
+Full-blown GPU execution is controlled via the Metal Shading Language (MSL).

 Features

 Metal aims to provide low-overhead access to the GPU.
 Commands are encoded beforehand and then submitted to the GPU for asynchronous execution.
 The application controls when to wait for the execution to complete thus allowing application developers to increase throughput by encoding other commands while commands are executed on the GPU or save power by explicitly waiting for GPU execution to complete.
 Additionally, command encoding is CPU independent thus applications can encode commands to each CPU thread independently.
 Lastly, render states are pre-computed beforehand, allowing the GPU driver to know in advance how to configure and optimize the render pipeline before command execution.

 Metal improves the capabilities of GPGPU programming by using compute shaders.
 Metal uses a specific shading language based on C++14, implemented using Clang and LLVM.

-Metal allows application developers to create Metal resources such as buffers, textures.
+Metal allows application developers to create Metal resources such as buffers and textures.
 Resources can be allocated on the CPU, GPU, or both and provides facilities to update and synchronize allocated resources.
 Metal can also enforce a resource's state during a command encoder's lifetime.

 On macOS, Metal can provide application developers the discretion to specify which GPU to execute.
 Application developers can choose between the low-power integrated GPU of the CPU, the discrete GPU (on certain MacBooks and Macs) or an external GPU connected through Thunderbolt.
 Application developers also have the preference on how GPU commands are executed on which GPUs and provides suggestion on which GPU a certain command is most efficient to execute (commands to render a scene can be executed by the discrete GPU while post-processing and display can be handled by the integrated GPU).